🛠 Create Your Own - Contract Renewal Review Workflow

 - Repeat steps 3-5 until all triggers are live.

 Your renewal workflow is now active.
-Contract records nearing their End Date, Notice Date, or any other configured trigger date will automatically enter the review process.
+Contract records that match your triggers will automatically enter the review process.

 Additional Reading 📚

-- đź› Create your Own - Internal Contract Request Workflow - Learn how to configure a workflow for the request, approval, negotiation and signature of new contracts.
+- 🛠 Create your Own - Internal Contract Request Workflow - Learn how to configure a workflow for the request, approval, negotiation and signature of new contracts.

 - Bulk Import/Export Contract Data - Learn how to bulk export and re-import contract metadata to populate necessary values for workflows to function